 The Durham Maths postgraduate research day is a celebration of the research being done by postgraduates in the department.
 It is an opportunity for students and postdocs to present their work to their peers via short accessible talks and to learn about the research being done by others.

-Schedule (tentative)
+Schedule

-09:00 - 10:20 Session 1: Yue Jiang, Hei Jie Lam, Patrick Creagh, Samuel Shepherd, Victoria Pelayo Avlaredo, Xende Rivero Bowers
+09:00 - 10:20 Session 1: Yue Jiang, Hei Jie Lam, Patrick Creagh, Samuel Shepherd, Victoria Pelayo Alvaredo, Ryoki Endo

 10:20 - 10:40 Coffee Break